Ed Paschke (American, 1939–2004)

 Susan and Lewis Manilow Collection of Chicago Artists, gift in honor of Dennis Adrian

-Ed Paschke has captured the feel of the garish, urban social landscape at the century’s end.
 Displaying an early fascination with bizarre human subjects—tattooed ladies, beefy wrestlers, and circus freaks—Paschke has developed his own style of manipulation, fragmentation, and mutilation of the human body in his canvases.
-Adria (1976) is an excellent example, taking a distinguished member of the local art community, art critic and historian Dennis Adrian, and transforming him into a figure of fantasy.
-Situated between Paschke’s more lurid pictures of the 1960s and the cool, neon-like abstractions of the 1980s and 19902, Adria possesses the wild, Surrealist tendencies of the former and foretells the elegant, day-glo color schemes and the restrained formality of the latter period.
+Adria is an excellent example, taking a distinguished member of the local art community, art critic and historian Dennis Adrian, and transforming him into a figure of fantasy.
+Situated between Paschke’s more lurid pictures of the 1960s and the cool, neon-like abstractions of the 1980s and 1990s, Adria possesses the wild, surrealist tendencies of the former period and foretells the elegant, day-glo color schemes and the restrained formality of the latter period.

 Paschke is regarded as one of the foremost “Imagists”—a name created by critic and historian Franz Schulze to define the punchy, Surrealistic, pop culture-informed, figurative art that emerged in Chicago from the middle of the 1960s to the early 1970s.
 Dennis Adrian, like Schulze, was an ardent supporter of Chicago painters, and Paschke’s homage brings his likeness to the viewer on a heroic scale.
 The flamboyance of the oversized hat, the swinging padded appendages replacing his arms and hands, and the lush, oval-patterned backdrop offsets the rigid classical frontality of Adrian’s pose.
 Adrian did not actually sit for the painting; Paschke painted the piece from a photographic model, and so the uncommissioned piece was quite a surprise for its subject.